catalyzeio/policies/source/sections/07-auditing_policy.md

 ## 7.4 Review and Reporting of Audit Findings

 1. Audit information that is routinely gathered must be reviewed in a timely manner by the responsible workforce member(s).
 The following process details how log reviews are done at WatchTower:
-  1. The Security and Privacy Officer initiates the log review by creating an Issue in the WatchTower Quality Management System.
+  1. The Security and Privacy Officer initiates the log review by creating an Issue in the WatchTower Project Management System.
   2. The Security and Privacy Officer, or a WatchTower Security Engineer assigned by the Security and Privacy Officer, is assigned to review the logs.
   3. Relevant audit log findings are added to the Issue; these findings are investigated in a later step.
 Once those steps are completed, the Issue is then reviewed again.
   4. Once the review is completed, the Security and Privacy Officer approves or rejects the Issue.
 Relevant findings are reviewed at this stage.
 If the Issue is rejected, it goes back for further review and documentation.
 The communications protocol around specific findings are outlined below.